anzeA/Sit-Smart-Sensor/README.md

 | `camera_index` | Index of the camera to use.                                                                                            |
 | `sleep_time`   | Duration in seconds to pause between each frame processing.
 Use `0` to disable.
 Useful for CPU-based systems.          |
  | `device`        | Device to use.
 Valid values are `auto`, `cpu`, `cuda`, `mps`                                                           |

-## Released models
-Within the `models` directory, I've included three models available for testing the application.
-Each model has demonstrated accuracy rates exceeding 90% on my personal dataset.

 ## Note on Dataset Availability